Parallels Between "The Fall" of Adapa in the Adapa and the Southwind Myth and "The Fall" of Adam in Genesis 3:1-24

 Professor Bottero on the meaning of Adapa:

-"Adapa.
-An epithet of unknown origin that meant "the Wise one."
-This epithet was used for the first of the apkallu whose name was U'anna." (p.
+(p.
 287. "Glossary-Index."
 Jean Bottero.
 Mesopotamia, Writing, Reasoning, and the Gods.
 Chicago.
 University of Chicago Press.
 1992.
 [Published 1982 as Mesopotamie, L'ecriture, la raison et les dieux.
 Editions Gallimard.
 Paris)

 Please click here for my article identfying Eridu, where Adapa served Ea (Enki) as one of several prototypes of Genesis' Garden of Eden.
 As noted by Leick the Mesopotamians envisioned THE FIRST NAMED EARTHLY LOCATION TO BE THE CITY OF ERIDU LOCATED IN EDIN-THE-PLAIN OF SUMER a city created by Ea/Enki,WHEREAS GENESIS' FIRST NAMED EARTHLY LOCATION IS A GARDEN _IN_ EDEN.
 However, NOT noted by Leick is the fact that the gods' gardens were ALWAYS associated with the city in which they dwelt.
 Ea (Enki) dwelt at Eridu, he created a fruit-tree garden there near his shrine, he made man of clay from the apsu to replace the junior Igigi gods who toiled in the Eridu garden who threatened rebellion if not relieved of their onerous work.
 Ea made man to replace the Igigi, man would toil in Ea's Eridu fruit-tree garden for all eternity.
 Below, an excerpt from that article: